LivePersonInc/knowledge-center-archive/_release/June 2020/week-of-june-8th.md

 ### Type: Enhancement (UMS 3.26)
 Allows the agent from the rollover account to get a transcript of the conversation from the owner’s account.
 This is availabe for customers for whom rollover is enabled for the Brand.

+## FaaS Chat Post Survey: Include Engagement ID/ChatId in payload
+### Type: New feature (Denver 5.16)

+This update includes the EngagementId and ChatId in the payload of the Chat Post Survey invocation that is made to FaaS.